How to Get a Hardship License in Florida

 What happens if the out of state license holder has a DUI Conviction?

 There is no hardship hearing in Florida.
 The conviction will go to another state and the driver must deal with the requirements in that state.
 The conviction will NOT be recorded on the Florida driving record.

-If a Florida driver’s license has been issued, the conviction should be transfer back through NDR so that no revocation occurs.
+If a Florida driver’s license has been issued, the conviction should be transferred back through NDR so that no revocation occurs.

 School Requirements for Hardship Reinstatement